sisuy/sisuy/README.md

 ### Hi there 👋
 -  Hi, I’m sisuy.
 - 🔭 I’m a Computer science student now inerested in computer vision and deeplearning.
-- 🌱 I’m currently learning Epipolar Geometry and Slam, now I plan to use deeplearning to track the keypoints in a video.
+- 👯 I’m currently reading paper about ViT encoder and Segment anything.
-- 👯 I’m currently developing simple Slam.
-Welcome anyone to join me.
+- 🌱 I’m currently reading the source code about GPU parallel computing(cutlass 3.1 realease version), and try to implement some cv algorithms.
 - 📫 How to reach me: lixieji@outlook.com